jordanbell2357/jordanbell2357.github.io/_CS/subset-sum-problem.md

 $$O(n)$$ operations, because we do not have a lower bound on its size.
 But
 $$\Theta(n) + O(n) = \Theta(n)$$, so sorting both $$X$$ and $$Y$$ takes $$\Theta(n)$$ operations.

-The argument then works in the same pattern as the previous part; I'll write out the details when I'm more awake.
+The argument then works in the same pattern as the previous part...

 # Divide-and-conquer solution of subset sum problem